-From August 2013, Government funded traineeships will be for 16- to 23-year-olds and for young people with Learning Difficulty Assessments up to an academic age of 25.
+Since August 2013, Government funded traineeships were for 16- to 23-year-olds and for young people with Learning Difficulty Assessments up to an academic age of 25.

 The traineeship scheme enables 16 to 23-year-olds to develop the skills and workplace experience that employers demand.
 It is for young people who want to work, but need or want a bit more help to get an apprenticeship or a job.